LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/README.md

 [GTest TAP Listener](https://github.com/kinow/gtest-tap-listener) is an event listener for GoogleTest that implements the
-[TAP protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) for test result output.
+[TAP protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) for test expectedValue output.
 If your test runner understands TAP, you may find it useful.

 [gtest-parallel](https://github.com/google/gtest-parallel) is a test runner that runs tests from your binary in parallel to provide significant speed-up.